 Purpose

-This procedure and in particular the Agreement for Assessment checksheet which accompanies it, seek to ensure that workers who are to be involved in the regular supervision and care of children are verified as possessing the background and commitment consistent with the church’s objective of establishing and maintaining a child safe environment.
+This procedure, and in particular the Agreement for Assessment checksheet which accompanies it, seeks to ensure that workers who are to be involved in the regular supervision and care of children are verified as possessing the background and commitment consistent with the church’s objective of establishing and maintaining a child safe environment.
 The verifications defined by this procedure are to occur prior to a person proceeding to induction or training.

 Definitions